Paige-Duggins-Clay-JD-3in200

-Meet Paige Duggins-Clay, J.D., IDRA’s Chief Legal Analyst.
-She will coordinate IDRA’s legal research and strategy, expert testimony, and amicus curiae advocacy to elevate the voices of students and coalition partners.
+Paige Duggins-Clay, J.D., is IDRA’s chief legal analyst.
+She supports IDRA’s state and federal legal engagement by providing legal analysis and general counsel.
+She coordinates IDRA’s legal research and strategy, expert testimony and amicus curiae advocacy to elevate the voices of students and coalition partners.
 Her work builds on IDRA’s almost 50-year legacy of support to families, educators and their attorneys seeking education justice through the courts.
 Ms. Duggins-Clay also leads our policy advocacy related to school discipline and policing in Texas.

 Prior to joining IDRA, Ms. Duggins-Clay worked as an associate at Husch Blackwell LLP, where she handled litigation, investigations, training and compliance on behalf of education institutions, with a focus on equity and organizational response to misconduct.
 In 2019, she was named a “Top 20 Up and Coming Lawyer” by the Austin Black Business Journal.